 - Afterward, the site needs to you link your PayPal account in order to activate your account.

 - Once you link your PayPal account to the site, it will withdraw $1 from your account.
 The site doesn’t ask your permission to withdraw the money.

 - However, after withdrawing the money from your account, the site will pay it back.

 Warning: Word of caution.
 When linking a PayPal account to any site will give them full access to your account.
 You should only link your PayPal account to your banking instruction and not a website you’re joining.
 If you actually decided to join this site, I’d contact PayPal first.
 Ask PayPal if you can open a second PayPal account to link to this site.
-If you have any issues from the site, it can’t have access to your bank account and use the funds in your account.
+If you have any issues with the site, it can’t have access to your bank account and use the funds in your account.

 About This Company:

 - According to the website, the founders are Brandie Williams and Michael Pousti.

 - The company first registered their domain name on June 11, 2006.
 However, the site wasn’t active online until 2014.

 - Before the site changed its name in 2014 it was called Fanbox.com

 - The first site name for this company was Project Uplift.
 Afterward, they changed the name to Fanbox.com.